-To be eligible to apply you (and your children) need live in NSW, send in an email application to the NESA Home Schooling Unit and write an education plan that is assessed by NESA.
-Approval done by 90 days.
+To be eligible to apply you (and your children) need live in NSW, apply to the NESA Home Schooling Unit and write an education plan that is assessed by NESA.
+Approval is done by 90 days, often sooner.
 Nearly all people get approved.

 50% Increase For Homeschooling in NSW in 2 Years

-Homeschooling in NSW is still growing rapidly.
+Homeschooling numbers in NSW have been rising for over a decade.
 In NSW homeschool registration has increased from approximately 6000 before Covid to 9000 October 2021.

 What Regions Have The Most Homeschoolers in NSW?

 Here is a breakdown region by region as of October 31st 2021.
 The Sydney region having the highest numbers:

 - Sydney West 2,874

 - Sydney North 353

 This recent article in the Sydney Morning Herald discusses the 2022 trends in homeschooling in NSW.